By Manny Laris

 This is where you really prove your value as a nutrition coach.
 Good coaches ask heaps of questions and adjust their approach based on the information they get back.
 Bad coaches pull out a premade template, email it to the client, and cross their fingers for a decent enough result.
 Don’t let this be you!

-CHFI-educated coaches possess a myriad of periodization strategies based on science and proven results.
+CHFI-educated coaches possess a myriad of periodization strategies that can be used once clients stop seeing results.
 Examples of these include the Zig Zag Cycle, the undulating cycle, the 5:2 cycle, and many more.

 If you would like to develop your coaching skills and become an expert in nutrition periodization, check out our Performance Nutrition Coach Level 1 program today.